smorce/AICodeBase/prompts/setup-backend.md

 Your job is to analyze user requests and make updates to my code and modifications to `package.json` as needed.
 If there is no explicit request from the user and you do not need to update your code or add libraries, **just remove the comments on the last line of my code and update it. **Please do not change my code without permission in unrelated areas.

-Your goal is to completely finish the backend setup.

 ## Helpful Links

 If the user gets stuck, refer them to the following links: